Facebook Ads Profit Calculator

 Facebook Ads profit is the money left over after subtracting every cost associated with your campaign from the revenue it generated.
 The formula is:

 Each component matters.
-Cost of Goods Sold (COGS) is the direct cost of producing or purchasing what you sold, for a physical product brand in India, this includes manufacturing cost, packaging, and any import duties.
-Omitting COGS is the most common and most expensive mistake that Indian D2C brands make when evaluating their ad performance.
+Cost of Goods Sold (COGS) is the direct cost of producing or purchasing what you sold, for a physical product brand, this includes manufacturing cost, packaging, and any import duties.
+Omitting COGS is the most common and most expensive mistake that US D2C brands make when evaluating their ad performance.

-Shipping and fulfillment costs can be surprisingly high, especially for COD (cash on delivery) orders that are common in India.
-Payment processing fees on platforms like Razorpay, PayU, or Cashfree typically run between 1.5% and 2.5% of transaction value.
+Shipping and fulfillment costs can be surprisingly high, especially for direct-to-consumer orders.
+Payment processing fees on platforms like Stripe or PayPal typically run between 1.5% and 2.5% of transaction value.
 And returns and chargebacks, which can be 10–30% in fashion and lifestyle categories, must be factored in to get an accurate picture.

 Common mistakes when calculating Facebook Ads profit include: counting revenue before returns, forgetting to include payment gateway fees, using a single average COGS for a multi-SKU catalogue, and not attributing agency or freelancer fees that are directly tied to running those specific campaigns.
 This calculator accounts for all of these variables so you get a true, honest number.